error-four-o-four/utils-fuu/README.md

-# fuu - Frequently Used Utilities
+# fuus - Frequently Used UtilitieS